 Salary and compensation negotiations are imminent . . . you’re close to reeling in that great-fit executive job.

-You’ve been through a few rounds of interviews at a company you really want to work for, and they’re about to make you an offer.
+You’ve been through a few rounds of interviews with a company you really want to work for, and they’re about to make you an offer.

 Or, maybe you’re fortunate enough to be juggling offers from more than one company you want to work for.

 Next step is salary and compensation negotiations.

-Even the most confident, competent c-suite executives quake at the thought of navigating the critical salary negotiations talks.
+Even the most confident, competent high-level executives quake at the thought of navigating the critical salary negotiations talks.

 It’s complex, and can be stressful and unnerving.